stamen/spatial-dataviz-for-data-scientists/README.md

 - Example 4: [D3 map using Winkel Tripel projection](http://bl.ocks.org/almccon/7cba55415b3bc19e1f383043746756f2)

+#### Choosing a projection
-Choose your projection based on the needs of your visualization:
+Unless you are using a tiled basemap, you should choose an appropriate projection based on the needs of your visualization:
 - If you're making a choropleth (we'll talk about these later), use an equal area projection.
 - Map of the US, use Albers USA which has built-in sub-projections for Alaska and Hawaii!
 - Say, California, use EPSG:3310 California Albers